jayteelan/tutorials/django/readme.md

 ## Set up a Postgres database

 Python includes and defaults to SQLite for databases.
-To use a different database such as PostgreSQL, [using Postgresql with Django](https://djangocentral.com/using-postgresql-with-django/ "a bit more work is needed")...
+To use a different database such as PostgreSQL, [a bit more work is needed](https://djangocentral.com/using-postgresql-with-django/ "a bit more work is needed")...

 ### Install Psycopg2, which allows PostgreSQL to communicate with Python: